OperationCode/civicrm-docker/README.md

 Enjoy!

 # Acknowledgements
+* altsalt for his work on the [civicrm-docker](https://github.com/altsalt/civicrm-docker) project.
 * Docker for providing official packages for [Drupal](https://hub.docker.com/_/drupal/), [MariaDB](https://hub.docker.com/_/mariadb/), [nginx](https://hub.docker.com/_/nginx/), and all others that went to building these.
 * djcf for their [civicrm-docker](https://github.com/djcf/civicrm-docker) project and related questions floating around the Internet.
 * Josh Lockhart for their [blog post](http://www.newmediacampaigns.com/blog/docker-for-php-developers) which maps a three container Docker image.